haugh/ops_challenge/README.md

 ![](peek-squarelogo.png)

 This repo contains an app comprised of multiple services with two data dependencies.
 Each directory contains a README with details for deploying the individual app.

-They are as follows:
+The services are as follows:

 * A front-end web app in [Python](/vote) which lets you vote between two options
 * A [Java](/worker) worker which consumes votes and stores them in a DB